aicore/libmysql/README.md

 close();
 ```

-### How to do scan on database to get list of matching documents?
+### How to scan a database to get a list of matching documents?

 ```javascript
 import {getFromNonIndex, init, close} from "@aicore/libmysql";